christinakaufman/Hello_World/README.md

 # Hi everyone!

-### My name is Christina and I enjoy swimming and yoga.
+### My name is Christina and I enjoy swimming, yoga, and long walks!
-### I currently swim for Iowa and am becoming a certified yoga instructor!
-### I also love to bake and enjoy anything that has chocolate in it.
+### I also enjoy cooking and baking sourdough.